Sociology

 Email: seema.d@snuniv.ac.in

 Graduated from St. Xavier’s College Kolkata, with Sociology Honors.
 Completed MA and MPhil in Sociology from Jadavpur University.
 Cleared UGC NET in 2011.
-Submitted PHD Thesis on Tattoo: An Inquiry in its Different Dimension at the Department of Sociology, Jadavpur University under the supervision of Prof. Dr. Bipul Kumar Bhadra.
+Completed PHD on Tattoo: An Inquiry in its Different Dimension at the Department of Sociology, Jadavpur University under the supervision of Prof. Dr. Bipul Kumar Bhadra.
 Before joining Sister Nivedita University, was engaged as State Aided College Teacher, Category – I at Jogamaya Devi College under Calcutta University.
 I was also engaged as a Visiting Faculty in the Department of Sociology, Rabindra Bharati University and Jadavpur University.
 Also taught at a Visiting Faculty at West Bengal National University of Juridical Sciences.
 Research Interest is Sociology of Science Technology and Society, Sociology of Crime and Deviance and Sociology of Gender.
 Life member Indian Sociological Society.
 Coordinated the Women Entrepreneurship Development Program, Sponsored by the Department of Science and Technology, Government of India, in 2018 at Jogamaya Devi College.
 Presented papers at various National and International Conferences.

 Dr. Nabamita De